webtoknow/3-days-of-Angular-magic/Day-3/Exercise/README.md

     - if the error has 401 status, means that the user is not authorized to view the page, so he will be logged out
     - the error thrown will contain the message or the status

-### Update Application Module with the new added classes
+### Update Application Module with new added classes

 - in *app.module.ts*: